 Criterion 9 has six sub-criteria, with a total word limit of 3,000.

 For previous criteria, you may have written a paragraph for each of the individual sub-criterion but case study material may not fit so neatly.
 A single sentence or paragraph may provide evidence for more than one of the sub-criterion (but it's unlikely to meet all six).
-This is quite acceptable but make sure you indicate where you believe you're meeting the individual criteria.
+This is quite acceptable but make sure you indicate where you believe you're meeting the individual criteria at the end of a sentence or paragraph.

 You may want to use case studies you've written for other purposes in the past, such as a diploma assignment.
 We're interested in your current practice so it's unlikely you'll meet all the criteria with an old case study, especially one written while you were a student.